-Services, medications and supplies for management of diabetes from conception through 6 weeks postpartum are covered at no cost sharing.
+Services, medications and supplies for management of diabetes from conception through 6 weeks postpartum are covered without a copay or coinsurance.
 The member or provider must contact Customer Service to get this maternal diabetes benefit.

 7.4.11 Diagnostic Procedures